 The aroma of home-cooked food, especially when it fills your kitchen without demanding hours of active cooking, is one of life's simple joys.
-Imagine coming home after a long day to the comforting scent of tender, perfectly cooked chicken, ready to be part of a delicious meal.
+So imagine coming home after a long day to the comforting scent of tender, perfectly cooked chicken, ready to be part of a delicious meal.
 That's the magic of using a crock-pot, particularly when you need a convenient and foolproof way to cook frozen chicken breasts.

 The Allure of Crock-Pot Cooking